WinterIsPretty/Random-Graph-Maker/README.md

 ## How I made it

-I generate random force and a random angle using this formula:
+-I generate random force and a random angle using this formula:

 `=arrayformula(randarray(num)*(abs(minval)+abs(maxval))+minval)`

 simply: `random array * (total range) + min val`

-Then the x and y offsets are calculated by using this formula:
+-Then the x and y offsets are calculated by using this formula:

 x `=arrayformula(if(isnumber(offset(force,0,0,num)),cos(offset(angle,0,0,num)*pi()/180)*offset(force,0,0,num),))`